 - As a global customer, you can make payments only via electronic bank transfers.

-- Residents of Ireland can make payments using debits cards issued by banks in Ireland.
+- Residents of Australia may make payments using BPAY.

 - The company provides apps for devices that run on Android and iOS.

 - You can initiate the account opening process over the phone.

 - You can make payments via online and phone banking, direct debits, debit cards, CHAPS, and BACS.